 The cause of gender dysphoria is unknown.
-Hormones in the womb, genes, social and environmental factors (such as parenting) may be involved.
+Hormones in the womb, genes, and cultural and environmental factors are thought to be involved.

-- Say that they want to be the opposite sex
+- Strongly want to be the other gender

-- Wish to be rid of their own genitals
+- Want to be rid of their own genitals

 Exams and Tests

 Only health care providers trained to identify and work with people with gender dysphoria should make a diagnosis.

 The provider will take a medical history and do a psychiatric evaluation.
 Gender dysphoria may be diagnosed if two symptoms or more last at least 6 months.

 It is important to work with providers trained in working with and treating people with gender dysphoria.
 The goal of treatment is to help the person overcome the distress they feel.
 It often includes helping the person transition to the gender they identify with.